Isolyth/rockethacks/README.md

 ## Usage

+1. Sign up for an account or continue as a guest
-1. Upload one or more bank statements (PDF or CSV)
+2. Upload one or more bank statements (PDF or CSV), or re-analyze saved statements
-2. Wait for the AI to parse and analyze your financial data
+3. The AI parses your data, asks clarifying questions, and optionally searches the web for context
-3. View your financial report with income/expense breakdowns, top merchants, and insights
+4. View your financial report with income/expense breakdowns, top merchants, insights, and grounding sources
-4. Read or copy the generated podcast script summarizing your finances
+5. Listen to or read the generated podcast summarizing your finances
+6. Ask follow-up questions via the advisor chat
+7. View past reports on the dashboard (authenticated users)

 ## Building for Production